edumco/jenkins-examples/docs/docker-installation/readme.md

 -p 5152:8080
 ```

-Jenkins uses the 8080 port to show the web interface and the 5000 to acess the worker nodes so you have to use the -p flag twice
+Jenkins uses the 8080 port to show the web interface and the 5000 to access the worker nodes so you have to use the -p flag twice

 ```bash
 -p 8080:8080 -p 50000:50000